 The most effective remedy for the problems we found and others like them is to rely less on BMDs [Ballot-Marking-Device].
 The risk of attack is much lower when only a small fraction of voters use BMDs, as in most states, than when all in-person voters are forced to use them, as in Georgia.
 Where BMDs must be used, the risk of an undetected attack can be reduced by avoiding using barcodes to count votes.
 Officials can configure the ICX to print traditional-style ballots that do not use QR codes.
 This has the virtue of forcing an attacker to make changes that are (at least in principle) visible to voters.
 States should also implement rigorous risk-limiting audits of every major contest, which the National Academies has called on all states to do by 2028.

 Our findings in Georgia demonstrate that elections face ongoing security risks that call for continued vigilance from policymakers, technologists, and the public.
 In light of these risks, the best way for officials to uphold voter confidence is to further improve security, not to deny that problems exist."

 JOIN THE FRIDAY ACTION GROUP - NONPARTISAN - ALL WELCOME

 New York elections are at a dangerous crossroads.
 New types of voting machines, called “all-in-one” and “universal-use”, are attempting to flood the state.

-Experts and good government groups say these machines will change New York’s entire way of voting, undermine confidence, and vastly increase election budgets, because these voting machines are the most expensive on the market.
+Experts and good government groups say these machines will change New York’s entire way of voting, undermine confidence, and vastly increase costs, because the ExpressVote XL is one of the most expensive on the market.
 They warn of longer lines to vote, because they say that when everyone votes on a computerized ballot-marker … everyone waits longer.